 April Ademiluyi is running for judge at Prince George’s County (Maryland) 7th Circuit Court.

-Ademiluyi was born on April 25, 1981 in Baltimore, Maryland to African immigrants.
-She is a Prince George’s native, who attended Prince George’s County public schools.
-She received a bachelor’s degree in chemical engineering from the University of Maryland College Park and a J.D. from George Mason University School of Law.
+Ademiluyi was born on April 25, 1981, in Baltimore, Maryland, to African immigrants.
+She is a Prince George’s native who attended Prince George’s County public schools.
+She received a bachelor’s degree in chemical engineering from the University of Maryland, College Park, and a J.D. from George Mason University School of Law.

 Her professional experience includes working as an attorney on cases involving foreclosures, real estate litigation, consumer protection class action litigation, bankruptcy, trademarks, copyrights, and patents.
 Read more about her here